MylesJarvis/MylesJarvis.github.io/index.md

 Welcome to my personal site.

-Helping make products that improve people's lives and their interactions with gov. Currently a Product Manager at [DfE](https://www.gov.uk/government/organisations/department-for-education) Digital.
+Helping make products that improve people's lives and their interactions with gov. Currently a Lead Product Manager at [NHS England](https://www.england.nhs.uk/).

-Previously a Delivery Manager at DWP & Home Office, Policy Adviser at HM Treasury.
+Previously a Product Manager at [DfE](https://www.gov.uk/government/organisations/department-for-education) Digital.
+Also worked as a Delivery Manager at DWP & Home Office, Policy Adviser at HM Treasury.

 **Products I've worked on**